asmetics/asmetics/README.md

 🔭 I’m currently working on

 - Working up to doing the PortSwigger Academy practitioner exam, aspiring to become a security researcher.
-- Working on my NixOS configuration
 - Working on IPINIT - A tool that monitors new connections and automatically does OSINT on them.
+- Working on my webapp for learning SQL and testing SQL injections.

 👯 I’m looking to collaborate on